The International Lymphatic Disease and Lymphedema Patient Registry & Biorepository

 Periodically after enrolling, you will be asked to return to this site to update information about any symptoms, test results or treatments.
 You will be asked to log in about every six months.
 It should not take more than 15-60 minutes to enter this information each time you log into this secure website.

-The International Lymphatic Disease and Lymphedema Patient Registry & Tissue Bank operates under the guidance and direction of the Lymphatic Education & Research Network Board of Directors and the Institutional Review Board of Stanford University.
+The International Lymphatic Disease and Lymphedema Patient Registry & Biorepository operates under the guidance and direction of the Lymphatic Education & Research Network Board of Directors and the Institutional Review Board of Stanford University.

 If you are a returning member of the LE&RN Lymphatic Disease & Lymphedema Registry (enrolled prior to January 2016), please register as a new user.
 The data you previously provided to the registry will be added to your account.